|Grandvalira ski area Andorra|

 Grandvalira has 4 crèches with qualified carers for children from 12 months to 4 years.
 They are in Canillo, El Tarter, Soldeu and Grau Roig.
 Please note that the kindergartens at Soldeu, El Tarter and Canillo only accept children over 24 months old.
 Children from 12 to 24 months old should go to the Grau Roig kindergarten.
 Prices and information

-Contact us to book ski day tours to Grandvalira from Barcelona
+Book 1 day ski trips to Grandvalira from Barcelona

 How to get to Grandvalira ski resort